dustynwe/dustynwe.github.io/EnhancementThree.md

 I did not face any insane challenges.
 I learned the vastness a table and its columns can have though.
 They can get very specific and in depth with the right amount of time.
 There is also a whole lot of things you can do within SQL.
 If I were to go back to this code someday, I would like to add some additional functionality so that it can be used via a mobile app so to speak where items can be added or deleted on command.

-This enhancement shows that I have a grasp on the basics of MySQL.
-It shows that I am comfortable creating tables, columns within those tables, and information pertaining to the columns with all the necessary inputs.
+This enhancement shows that I have a grasp on the basics of MySQL, It also shows that I am comfortable creating tables, columns within those tables, and information pertaining to the columns with all the necessary inputs.

 **Porfolio Links**<br>
 * [Professional Self-Assessment](https://dustynwe.github.io/index.html)<br>